abbas-taher/wordladder-search-problem/README.md

 # Wordladder Search Problem
 ## Search, recursion and pattern matching example using Python

 The wordladder exerceise is one of those rare problems that can be used to illustrate and explain multiple programming concepts.
 The problem statement is simple and its solution allows a writer to present various fundamental computer science techniques and structures in a concise manner.
+What is funny about this puzzel is that it was invented in 1878 by Lewis Carroll, the author of Alice in Wonderland, almost 70 years before the invention of the first computer.

 ### Problem Statement